Rishav-12/open-cv-projects/README.md

 - Colour Detection
 - Movement Detection

-These projects were inspired by the YouTube channel Programming Hero
+These projects are inspired by the YouTube channels Programming Hero and NeuralNine